SOUMITRO-SAHA/Airline-Reservation-System_Java/README.md

 ## Description

 This project focuses on the technologies used in the Airline Reservation System and emphasizes the importance of understanding them.
 The system includes a Graphical User Interface (GUI) built using the Java Swing library, which consists of buttons, text fields, and other graphical elements for user interaction.
-Java Swing is a powerful library that provides various features and functionality, making it essential for building the project's front end.
-The video also highlights the significance of learning different libraries as a Java developer.
-Components such as JFrame, JButton, and JPanel from Java Swing will be utilized to create the project's user interface.
-The video concludes by mentioning upcoming technologies and tools to be incorporated into the project.
+Java Swing is an incredibly robust library that offers a wide array of features and functionality, making it indispensable for constructing the front end of a project.
+To design the user interface for the project, we will leverage essential components like JFrame, JButton, and JPanel from the Java Swing framework.

+## Tech.
+Stack

+- Java Swing: A powerful library for developing graphical user interfaces (GUIs).
+- Core Java: The foundation of the project, providing essential libraries and tools for general-purpose programming.
+- OOPs: Object-Oriented Programming principles guide the development approach, promoting modular design and code reusability.
+- Database: Integration of a database for data persistence and efficient data management.
+- SQL: The use of Structured Query Language for managing relational databases, allowing for querying, inserting, updating, and deleting data.
+- JDBC: Java Database Connectivity enables seamless communication and integration between the Java application and the database.

 ## Pictures